-In the event the instructor or staff member is absent from campus or no longer an employee of the College, or after consultation with the faculty/staff member the issue is not resolved, the student may file the formal appeal of an academic decision or penalty form with the appropriate academic dean.
-This form will be supplied by the dean involved the process.
+In the event the instructor or staff member is absent from campus or no longer in the employ of the college, or after consultation with the faculty/staff member, the issue is not resolved, the student may file the formal Appeal of an academic decision or penalty form with the appropriate academic dean.
+This form will be supplied by the dean involved in the process.
 (For this appeal process, the appropriate academic dean is defined as the one who is responsible for the academic programs or courses involved in the appeal.)
-This appeal must be in writing and filed within ten working days from the last day of final exam period.
-(For the purposes of this policy, "working days" shall be defined as any days from Monday through Friday that the College is open.)
+This appeal must be in writing, must outline the extenuating circumstances (medical, military, or emergency) or the institutional error that was made, and include any documentation relevant to Appeal.
+The Appeal must be filed within ten working days from the date of the academic decision or penalty.
 After consultation with the student and the instructor or staff member(s) who participated in the original decision, the dean must give a written answer to the student within ten working days.